Ovid/zen-of-test-suites/README.md

 1. Using transactions to clean up your database rather than rebuilding the database
-2. Only connect to the database once per test suite (hard when you're using a separate processe per test file)
+2. Only connect to the database once per test suite (hard when you're using a separate process per test file)
 3. If you must rebuild the database, maintain a pool of test databases and assign them as needed, rebuilding used ones in the background
 4. Use smaller database fixtures instead of loading everything at once